04 October 2017

 The plan was developed by Stockport Council, in partnership with Transport for Greater Manchester, with Growth Deal funding secured by the Greater Manchester Combined Authority.

 The company, recognised as one of the country’s most experienced and trusted names in civil engineering, construction and asset management, was awarded the contract following stiff competition from industry competitors.
-GRAHAM will now work with Mott McDonald to complete the works, as well as partnering with local contractors George Cox & Sons, a renowned highway construction firm.
+GRAHAM will now work with Mott MacDonald to complete the works, as well as partnering with local contractors George Cox & Sons, a renowned highway construction firm.

 GRAHAM’s civil engineering team has been involved in some of the most prestigious projects within the UK and Ireland, including the Tennison Road Bridge Replacement for Network Rail, the A138 Chelmer Viaduct for Highways England, and the high-profile M80 Stepps to Haggs Upgrade in central Scotland.
 The company has a very strong civil engineering track record which is underscored by two recent short-listings in the Major Civil Engineering Project of the Year (over £50m) category at the 30th British Construction Industry Awards 2017.